jonnonz1/nz-statute-book/acts/public/1996/hazardous-substances-and-new-organisms-act-1996.md

 ### 112 Infringement notices
 (1) Where an enforcement officer observes a person committing an infringement offence, or has reasonable cause to believe such an offence is being or has been committed by that person, an infringement notice may be issued in respect of that offence.
 (2) Any enforcement officer (not necessarily the officer who issued the notice) may deliver the infringement notice (or a copy of it) to the person alleged to have committed an infringement offence personally or by post addressed to that person's last known place of residence or business; and in that case it (or the copy) shall be deemed to have been served on that person when it was posted.
-(3) Every infringement notice shall be in the prescribed form and shall contain the following particulars— (a) such details of the alleged infringement offence as are sufficient fairly to inform a person of the time, place, and nature of the alleged offence; and
+(3) Every infringement notice shall be in the prescribed form and shall contain the following particulars:
+  (a) such details of the alleged infringement offence as are sufficient fairly to inform a person of the time, place, and nature of the alleged offence; and
   (b) the amount of the infringement fee specified for that offence; and (c) the address at which the infringement fee may be paid; and